connexcs/docs/docs/setup/settings/servers.md

 !!! warning "Impact to services"
     If you are a serious carrier *Never let your account run out of credit*.
 It should go without saying, but if your account runs out of credit service will be impacted, it may not instantly be restored either.
 We will not consider any reactivation problems critical if you persistently top-up only enough credit to cover you for the next day.

-## RTP Servers
-RTP Servers handle streaming media.
-To view RTP Servers in your system:

-1. Click the **`RTP Servers`** button.
-2. A list of your current RTP servers will appear, with columns for IP address, aliases, and zones.
-3. The **`Refresh`** button will reload the page to show the most current changes, if any.

 [rtpserver]: /misc/img/rtpservers.png "RTP Server"
 [server-6]: /misc/img/244.png "server-6"